SabreTools/BinaryObjectScanner/README.md

 - **bzip2 archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
 - **gzip archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations
 - **MS-CAB** - Extraction is only supported in Windows x86 builds running .NET Framework 4.5.2 and higher due to native DLL requirements
-- **MSI** - Extraction is only supported on .NET Framework 4.0 and higher due to `OpenMcdf` support limitations
 - **MoPaQ** - Extraction is only supported in Windows x86 builds running .NET Framework 4.5.2 and higher due to native DLL requirements
 - **PKZIP and derived files (ZIP, etc.)** - Extraction is only supported on .NET Framework 4.6.2 and higher
 - **RAR archive** - Extraction is only supported on .NET Framework 4.6.2 and higher due to `SharpCompress` support limitations